SQream/sqream_docs/operational_guides/linear_regression.rst

 Training Data
 =============

-There is no need to export data out of SQreamDB for the training process.
+The training process occurs entirely within the SQream database environment, meaning that all steps—from data preparation to model training—are conducted within SQreamDB.
+This eliminates the necessity of exporting data out of SQreamDB for training purposes.

 .. code-block::